Skip to main content

 The primary statutes that detail these incentive rules are HIPAA, the ADA, and GINA.
 Under these regulations, an employer can offer a reward (such as a premium discount) or impose a penalty (such as a surcharge) based on participation.

-For a spouse’s participation in a program that involves a or biometric screening, the total value of this incentive is capped.
+For a spouse’s participation in a program that involves a health risk assessment or biometric screening, the total value of this incentive is capped.
 The maximum inducement for the spouse’s participation is limited to 30 percent of the total cost of self-only health coverage.
 This calculation is specific and prevents employers from creating a financial burden so great that it effectively forces participation.

 The law establishes a clear financial boundary, capping wellness incentives at 30% of the cost of self-only coverage to maintain the voluntary nature of participation.